nappex/nappex.github.io/content/articles/Hardware/acer_V5_431.md

 There are several ways what someone wants to do at this point:

-1.v *Repair invoking boot settings and boot menu at start-up*
+1. **Repair invoking boot settings and boot menu at start-up**

-> a.
+a.
 Update BIOS firmware

-or
+_or_

-> b.
+b.
 Reset BIOS - I am not sure if this option can repair it...

-2. *Save data from installed Windows 10*
+2. **Save data from installed Windows 10**

-> a.
+a.
 Switch BIOS from Legacy mode back to UEFI (Acer Aspire V5 431)

-or
+_or_

-> b.
+b.
 Mount Harddisk with windows in Linux or BSD and copy the data

-or
+_or_

-> c.
+c.
 Connect HDD with windows to another PC with any OS

 ## Repair invoking boot settings and boot menu at start-up